 Our bylaws provide that, for stockholder nominations to the Board of Directors or other proposals to be considered at an annual meeting of stockholders, the stockholder must have given timely notice thereof in writing to the Corporate Secretary at Akebia Therapeutics, Inc., 245 First Street, Cambridge, MA 02142.
-To be timely for the 2021 annual meeting of stockholders, the stockholder's notice must be delivered to us not earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the anniversary date of the prior year's annual meeting of stockholders is set for a date that is more than 30 days before or after such anniversary date, we must receive the notice not later than the close of business on or before the tenth day following the day on which we first provide notice or public disclosure of the date of the meeting.
-Assuming the date of our 2021 annual meeting of stockholder must notify us no earlier than February 5, 2021 and no later than March 7, 2021.
+To be timely for the 2021 annual meeting of stockholders, the stockholder's notice must be delivered to us not earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the anniversary date of the prior year's annual meeting of stockholders, except that if the 2021 annual meeting of stockholders is set for a date that is more than 30 days before or after such anniversary date, we must receive the notice not later than the close of business on or before the tenth day following the day on which we first provide notice or public disclosure of the date of the meeting.
+Assuming the date of our 2021 annual meeting of stockholders is not so advanced or delayed, stockholders who wish to make a proposal or a director nomination for the 2021 annual meeting of stockholder must notify us no earlier than February 5, 2021 and no later than March 7, 2021.
 Such notice must provide the information required by our bylaws with respect to each matter the stockholder proposes to bring before the 2021 annual meeting of stockholder.
-Stockholder proposals submitted pursuant to Rule 14a-8 of the Exchange Act must be received no later than December [24], 2020.
+Stockholder proposals submitted pursuant to Rule 14a-8 of the Exchange Act must be received no later than December 24, 2020.